chef/chef-web-docs/content/audit_cookbook.md

 Audit Cookbook version 4.2.0 or later requires Chef InSpec 1.25.1 or later.
 You can upgrade your Chef InSpec package in several different
-ways: by upgrading Automate, by upgrading the ChefDK, by upgrading Chef Infra Client, or by setting the `node['audit']['inspec_version']` attribute in your cookbook.
+ways: by upgrading Automate, by upgrading the Chef Workstation, by upgrading Chef Infra Client, or by setting the `node['audit']['inspec_version']` attribute in your cookbook.

 {{< /note >}}